-Melanie Lee, Birth Education Midwife at Hull and East Yorkshire Hospitals NHS Trust says:
+Melanie Lee, Birth Education Midwife at Hull University Teaching Hospitals NHS Trust says:

 “Since they launched in the summer, the HEY Baby Carousel events have been growing in popularity, and we regularly see scores of women and their partners or other family members at each session now.